nikmartin/mixxxLibraryBuilder/README.md

 ## Usage

-Install dependencies with `npm i`.
+Install dependencies with `npm i` the only dependency is an ID3 tag writing library.

 Open mixxxLibraryBuilder.js and edit the configurable items at the top, then run `node mixxxLibraryBuilder.js` and watch in amazement as it builds a library structure organized by genre/artist/album using random data.
 That data is also written to each file as an ID3v2.3 tag

+## Repository

+This repository uses the gitflow development workflow, so the latest development branch is `develop`, and `master` is the latest released version.

 ## Disclaimer

-Ths software has no warranty, and probably has bugs.
+This software has no warranty, and probably has bugs.

 ## License